AliasIO/Raphael.FreeTransform/README.md

 Options
 -------

+*Note: options have changed and this README has not yet been updated.*

 `attrs: { fill: hex, stroke: hex }`

 Sets the attributes of the handles (default: `{ fill: '#000', stroke: '#000' }`).